FPGA-Research-Manchester/OrkhestraFPGAStream/README.md

 * [INPUT_DEF.json](./resources/input_defs/TPCH_Q19_SF01.json)
 * [CONFIG.ini](./resources/config.ini)

+For the interactive mode for demos or debugging use the -x flag without the -i flag and the INPUT_DEF file.

 More info on the how the data is mapped to the interface and how the data is processed can be found [here](./docs/README.md).